 Make sure that the vendor knows the tent is for a wedding (and that you’re expecting wedding quality as opposed to a county fair tent—unless that’s your thing).

 And finally, if possible, rent from a company that does more than just tent rentals.
 Many rental companies are full service offering everything from the tent to the glassware.
 If you rent the majority of your items from one place there will be one delivery charge, one vendor to wrangle, and from a timing perspective, everything will arrive all at once.
-Here are a few actual quotes my clients have received in the past twelve months:
+Here are a few actual quotes my clients have received in the past few years:

 Sample Wedding Tent Prices